 6.25V @ 30mA maximum.
 Typical current draw from hall sensor is 20mA.
 All three Hall Sensor inputs are pulled up through 20K ohm resistors.
-The external speed control potentiometer must be 10K Ohms.

 Open Loop/Closed Loop (Constant Velocity Mode)

 The driver can either be set for Open Loop or Closed Loop operation.
 Open Loop operation is used for applications where the speed of the motor needs to change according to the load.
 Closed Loop operation is used for applications where speed regulation is needed.
 Under closed loop operation, the speed is regulated despite changes to the load and the power supply voltage.